tvanreenen/github-pages-11ty-minimal/README.md

 # Minimal Eleventy Blog Template

-A minimal, opinionated template for creating a blog with [Eleventy](https://www.11ty.dev/) and deploying to GitHub Pages.
+A minimal, opinionated template for creating a blog with [Eleventy](https://www.11ty.dev/) and deploying to GitHub or Cloudflare Pages.

 ## Features